quarto-dev/quarto-web/index.md

 4. HTML output based on [Bootstrap](https://getbootstrap.com/) (including support for [Bootswatch](https://bootswatch.com/) themes).

 5. Automatic installation of required LaTeX packages when rendering PDF output.

+Quarto documents are authored using [markdown](https://en.wikipedia.org/wiki/Markdown), an easy to write plain text format.

 The overall design of Quarto is influenced heavily by [R Markdown](https://rmarkdown.rstudio.com/), however unlike R Markdown the architecture is language agnostic.
 In it's current iteration, Quarto can render plain markdown, Jupyter Notebooks, and Knitr (Rmd) documents..